friendly/nestedLogit/README.md

 ## Installation

-This package has not yet been submited to CRAN.
+This package has not yet been submitted to CRAN.
 This development version can be installed to your R library directly from the [GitHub repo](https://github.com/friendly/nestedLogit) via: